 Close collaboration with ministries, social partners and civil society

-Federal ministries with a substantive link or a particular interest in the Guidelines form the regular interministerial group on the OECD Guidelines; in this body, all the decisions and measures of the NCP are coordinated in detail and current issues relating to the OECD Guidelines and their further dissemination and the working methods of the NCP are closely coordinated and agreed by way of consensus.
-Alongside the Federal Ministry for Economic Affairs and Energy, the members of the group at present are the Federal Foreign Office, the Federal Ministry of Labour and Social Affairs, the Federal Ministry of Food and Agriculture, the Federal Ministry of Finance, the Federal Ministry of Justice and Consumer Protection, the Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety, and the Federal Ministry for Economic Co-operation and Development.
+The federal ministries whose remit touches upon the Guidelines have formed a group (Ressortkreis OECD-Leitsätze) where they regularly discuss these matters.
+In this body, all the decisions and measures of the NCP, current issues relating to the OECD Guidelines, and their further dissemination and the working methods of the NCP are closely coordinated and agreed by way of consensus.
+Chaired by the lead ministry, the Federal Ministry for Economic Affairs and Energy, the members of the group at present are the Federal Ministry of Finance, the Federal Foreign Office, the Federal Ministry of Justice and Consumer Protection, the Federal Ministry of Labour and Social Affairs, the Federal Ministry of Food and Agriculture, the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety, and the Federal Ministry for Economic Co-operation and Development.
 If necessary, additional ministries may be called upon to provide specific expertise.

-The interministerial group also holds regular meetings with representatives of trade unions, industry associations and NGOs for discussions on the OECD Guidelines and how to raise awareness of these and to promote compliance.
+The NCP and the ministries are furnished with advice by the OECD Guidelines Working Group.
+This group holds regular meetings with representatives of trade unions, industry associations and NGOs for discussions of fundamental issues relating to the OECD Guidelines and how to raise awareness of these and to promote compliance.